 Although we’ll answer more questions about generic drugs throughout the following article, we should start by knowing exactly what they are.

 The definition of a generic drug is: “Any drug that has the same qualitative and quantitative composition of active ingredients and the same pharmaceutical form as an original or reference drug”.

 Background on Generic Drugs

-However, despite their popularity, there is still a lot of controversy around generic drugs.
-Additionally, there are lots of myths around them, and we’ll explain them later.
+However, despite their popularity, there’s still a lot of controversy around generic drugs.
+Additionally, there are lots of myths around them, which we’ll explain later.

 In this article, we’ll answer five frequently asked questions about generic drugs:

 - What’s the difference between a generic and a brand-name drug?